Page 86 - Grammar For YDT - 12

 E) needn’t have lived E) used to wipe

-3. People ---- on horseback for thousands of years until 7.
-In the framework of the daily life of the Upper
+3. People ---- on horseback for thousands of years until the 7.
+In the framework of the daily life of the Upper Palaeolithic

-the development of the steam locomotive in the early Palaeolithic Period, the evidence suggests that people
+development of the steam locomotive in the early 1800s; Period, the evidence suggests that people ---- the long

-1800s; therefore, the history of the horse ---- the ---- the long bones of small animals widely for quite a
+therefore, the history of the horse ---- the history of travel bones of small animals widely for quite a long time.

-scientists that there ---- life on Mars; however, no one now, we ---- much more drastic measures to protect
+scientists that there ---- life on Mars; however, no one ---- we ---- much more drastic measures to protect them in the

----- that it is absolutely true without more scientific them in the past.
+that it is absolutely true without more scientific evidence past.

 A) might be taking